dereuromark/cakephp-shim/README.md

 flawlessly upgrade without touching the flash functionality.

 ### RssView
-Use RssView (and view-less action) instead of the akward and limited helper approach.
+Use RssView (and view-less action) instead of the awkward and limited helper approach.

 ### TestConsoleOutput
 TestConsoleOutput() for stdout and stderr instead of mocks.
 Less fiddling around.